colobas/ia-proj1/README.md

-# Graph Search Problem Solver
+# Search Problem Solver

 Done in the context of an Artificial Intelligence course, at Instituto Superior Técnico, in Lisbon, Winter Semester 2016/2017.

+(Assingment explained in assignment.pdf)